analysis-tools-dev/website-next/data/blog/bugprove.md

 ## Second scan: Testing a vulnerable firmware image

-Next I tried to upload a vulnerable firmware image from [a GitHub repository](https://github.com/iv-wrt/iv-wrt).
+Next, I tried to upload a vulnerable firmware image from [a GitHub repository](https://github.com/iv-wrt/iv-wrt).
 It was the image of an intentionally vulnerable router firmware distribution based on [OpenWrt](https://openwrt.org/), a popular
 Linux distribution for embedded devices like routers.